jpilla/aws-rag-pipeline/README.md

 **Important Notes:**
 - **Dataset Size:** Ingesting the **entire** Amazon Reviews dataset will take a considerable amount of time.
 For testing purposes, you should either interrupt the script early or use the provided `Amazon_Reviews_Short.jsonl` file instead.
-- **AWS Free Tier Limits:** AWS Free Tier accounts are capped at **1 million Lambda invocations per month** (not per day).
-However, when processing large datasets, you may hit rate limits.
-The ingest script writes messages to SQS faster than Lambda can process them, so you'll need to monitor Lambda invocation counts and potentially throttle the ingest script's concurrency.
+- **AWS Lambda Limits:** The Free Tier gives you **1 million Lambda invocations per month**, but the default **1,000 concurrent executions per region** is what you'll hit first.
+When you blast SQS with a big dataset, Lambda will fan out until it hits that concurrency ceiling, so watch the CloudWatch metrics and tune the ingest script's `--concurrency` (or add back-pressure) if throttling starts showing up.
 - **Recommended Approach:** Start with `Amazon_Reviews_Short.jsonl` to test the full pipeline, then scale up incrementally if you want to process larger datasets.

 **Features:**